albrow/zoom/README.md

 Testing & Benchmarking
 ----------------------

-**Important:** Before running any tests or benchmarks, make sure that you have redis running and accepting connections on a unix socket at /tmp/unix.sock.
-To test if your redis server is properly set up, you can run:
+**IMPORTANT**: Before running any tests or benchmarks, make sure you have a redis-server instance running.

-    redis-cli -s /tmp/redis.sock -c ping

-If you receive PONG in response, then you are good to go.
-If anything else happens, redis is not setup properly.
-Check out the [official redis docs](http://redis.io/topics/config) for help.
-You might also find the [redis quickstart guide](http://redis.io/topics/quickstart) helpful, especially the bottom sections.
+Tests will use a tcp connection on localhost:6379.
+Benchmarks will use a unix socket connection on /tmp/unix.sock.

 All the tests and benchmarks will use database #9.
 If database #9 is non-empty, they will will throw and error and not run. (so as to not corrupt your data).
 Database #9 is flushed at the end of every test/benchmark.

 ### Running the Tests: